-We’re inclined to argue that if we’ve got this far we should know how to analyse the implications of questions, read efficiently, take notes, plan and structure arguments, use evidence, and write light and interesting prose.
+We’re inclined to argue that if we’ve got this far we should know how to analyze the implications of questions, read efficiently, take notes, plan and structure arguments, use evidence, and write light and interesting prose.

 Indeed these skills are the very thing that has got us this far in the first place, so to admit that we could be better at essay writing seems to be an admission that we’re lucky to have got this far.

-Instead of seeking help, then, to improve our skills, we settle for the strategy of just learning from our mistakes, or pull ideas together from different sources and synthesis them into a new way of looking at a problem.
+Instead of seeking help, then, to improve our skills, we settle for the strategy of just learning from our mistakes, or pull ideas together from different sources and synthesize them into a new way of looking at a problem.

-If we recognise the significance of the moment, and most of us don’t, then we might be lucky enough to retain a small inkling of what went on in the hope that we, too, might be able to do the same.
+If we recognize the significance of the moment, and most of us don’t, then we might be lucky enough to retain a small inkling of what went on in the hope that we, too, might be able to do the same.

 But it need not be like this.

 The two types of skills that we all need to be successful includes:

 - Study skills (reading, note-taking, writing, organization, and revision).

 - Thinking skills (analysis, synthesis, discussion, argument, and use of evidence).

 There is nothing mysterious about them.
 They need not be the exclusive preserve of a few.